 One pillar of a healthy lifestyle is washing your hands multiple times each day.
-Now with the COVID-19 pandemic and as we enter cold and flu season, this habit is even more important because it is a great way to help keep you and your family from getting sick.
+With COVID-19 as well as cold and flu season, this habit is now even more important because it is a great way to help keep you and your family from getting sick.

 We have all the handwashing information you need, including why it is important, how and when to do it and tips on teaching your child this important habit.

 We encounter all types of germs in our daily lives.
 Handwashing is important because it is one of the best ways to avoid the spread of diarrheal and respiratory infections to others.
 It is also one of the best actions you can take to avoid getting sick.